How are proposals scored?

 What About IRB Approval?

-CERA surveys use the American Academy of Family Physicians IRB, a federally approved IRB.
+CERA surveys use the American Academy of Family Physicians Institutional Review Board, a federally approved IRB.
 Investigators should follow their local IRB policies regarding use of the data.